daniel-lima-lopez/Real-Valued-Genetic-Algorithm/README.md

 # Real-Valued-Genetic-Algorithm
 In this repository it is implemented a real-valued genetic algorithm in python to minimize objective functions.
-All operators are implemented into a single class  to facilitate the understanding of the algorithm.
+All operators are implemented into a single class  to facilitate the understanding of the algorithm c:

 ## Method description
 The implemented algorithm consists of three operators: binary tournament, crossover and mutation.
 Which imitates the natural selection mechanism.